 I love Dr. Brandt’s Pores No More Primer.
 It makes your pores disappear, and it’s really lightweight.
 If that doesn’t work for you or you want another primer, that’s fine too.
-However, you do need a primer for whatever makeup you plan on wearing.
+However, you need a primer for whatever makeup you wear.
 This includes face primer, eyelid primer, and lip primer.
 You can order these online.
-Your makeup is going to cover them up so it doesn’t matter if they match your skin tone perfectly or not.
+Your makeup will cover them up, so it doesn’t matter if they match your skin tone perfectly or not.

 Basic Face Makeup

-You need to buy face makeup, such as foundation and concealer, in person if you can.
+You must buy face makeup, such as foundation and concealer, in person if you can.
 It’s really hard to find your perfect foundation match online.
-You need a foundation, a concealer that is one or two shades lighter, and another one that is one or two shades darker.
+You need a foundation, a concealer one or two shades lighter, and another one or two shades darker.

 Setting Spray Or Powder

-Some people use setting spray and some use powder.
+Some people use setting spray, and some use powder.
 For a full lipstick routine that you want to last for twelve hours, you’ll need setting powder.
 Aside from that, you can use a setting spray for everything.
-(I’m not a huge fan of setting powder, so usually use a setting spray.
+(I’m not a huge fan of setting powder, so I usually use a setting spray.
 However, setting powder does have its place on the vanity too.)
-This setting spray by Morphe is a great option!

 Eye Makeup For Beginners

 To get started with eye makeup, you need two eyeshadow palettes.
 You can also pick up one in your favorite colors to get started if you’d rather let your inner makeup artist out to play.
 These eyeshadow palettes don’t have to be elaborate if you don’t want them to be.

 Other eye makeup that you’ll need includes mascara and eyeliner.
-To be on the safe side, and to only have to purchase one of each, opt for products that are smudge-proof and waterproof now.
+To be on the safe side, and to only have to purchase one of each, opt for smudge-proof and waterproof products now.